juretta/spy/README.md

 If the command to be executed does not expect any (additional) arguments the `--notify-only` flag can be used.
 This will cause spy to execute the command without passing the path as an argument:

     $> spy run --notify-only "rake test" .

+To compile Spy for example use:

+    $> spy run -n "cabal build" src

 Installation